Joel Beinin: Research and career

 In 2002 he served as president of the Middle East Studies Association of North America.
 He served as director of graduate studies in the history department at Stanford University in 2002–2004 and again in 2005–06, but then took a leave of absence from that institution in order to take up a position as director of Middle East studies at the American University in Cairo.

 Beinin has written four books and co-edited three others and published many scholarly articles.

 He is also active as a commentator on issues regarding Israel, Palestine, and the Arab–Israeli conflict.
 He has been a contributing editor to Middle East Report and has published articles in, among others, The Nation and Le Monde diplomatique.
 He is a member of Academia for Equality, an organization working to promote democratization, equality and access to higher education for all communities living in Israel.

 In 2006 Beinin sued conservative writer David Horowitz for copyright infringement after Horowitz used Beinin's image on the cover of a booklet entitled "Campus Support for Terrorism."
 In 2008, the case ended in an out of court settlement in which Horowitz donated $27,500 to charity but admitted no liability.

-Beinin described the harm caused by Hamas in their 7 October Hamas-led attack on Israel as both the loss of lives and the exclusion of the group from future international peace discussions.
+Beinin described the harm caused by Hamas in their October 7 attacks as both the loss of lives and the exclusion of the group from future international peace discussions.
 He stated, “They undertook this action in which they committed serious atrocities, violations of international law and war crimes,” adding that the events of October 7 have de facto barred Hamas from participating in any international efforts to resolve the Palestinian question.